 Pro-level Campagnolo groupsets: Record and Super Record

 Campagnolo also offers an even higher-level groupset in the form of Super Record.
 While essentially the same as Record, it uses even fancier materials to lighten and enhance each and every part.
-It is only usually found on the most expensive pro-level road machines.
+It is usually only found on the most expensive pro-level road machines.

 Road bike groupset components

-Right, now that we know how the different groupsets stack up, let’s look at the individual components to be found in a groupset.
+Now that we know how the different groupsets stack up, let’s look at the individual components to be found in a groupset.

-The crankset (or chainset) is the largest part of any groupset and comprises the chain rings, the cranks, and, in most cases these days, the spindle that links the two crank arms together.
+The crankset (or chainset) is the largest part of any groupset and comprises the chainrings, the cranks and, in most cases these days, the spindle that links the two crank arms together.

-Cranksets are grouped into three categories based on the number of chain rings used: double (the most common on the road), single (popular in mountain biking and cyclocross/gravel, and gaining popularity on the road) and triple (an older standard that’s rarely seen on new bikes).
+Cranksets are grouped into three categories based on the number of chainrings used: double (the most common on the road); single (popular in mountain biking and cyclocross/gravel, and gaining popularity on the road); and triple (an older standard that’s rarely seen on new bikes).

 Double crankset variations

-The triple is an older type commonly seen on vintage road bikes and touring bikes.
+- The triple is an older type commonly seen on vintage road bikes and touring bikes.
 It offers a wide range of gears, but at a weight penalty.
 It typically combines a 50t outer ring, a 39t middle ring and an inner ring that has just 30 teeth.
 It is popular with touring cyclists who value a super-small ‘granny ring’ when loaded down with panniers.

 Road bike shifters explained

-Each brand has its own spin on the concept, so how you shift gears on a Shimano-equipped bike is slightly different to how you shift on a Campagnolo- or SRAM-equipped bike.
+Each brand has its own spin on the concept, so how you shift mechanical gears on a Shimano-equipped bike is slightly different to how you shift on a Campagnolo- or SRAM-equipped bike.